jackhenry/jackhenry.github.io/src/content/posts/cv.md

 - Automated data preprocessing procedures with python and powershell.
 - Documented and escalated security or compliance issues related to user access.
 - Introduced new internal naming standards and file organization standards.
-- Assisted with internal and external audit requests by acting as a liason between auditors and system administrators.
+- Assisted with internal and external audit requests by acting as a liaison between auditors and system administrators.

 ### Technical Specialist
 <span class="flex-align-center"><span class="material-icons mr-4">calendar_today</span>Sep 2016 - Jun 2018</span>